The Origins of the Bulk flow: Introduction

-We employ a velocity model derived from redshift survey data by \citet{CarTurLav15} to separate the observed peculiar velocities into internal contributions, originating from mass concentrations within $200h^{-1}$ Mpc, and external contributions, originating from beyond this distance, testing the self-consistency of the model through averaged velocity comparisons.
+\citet{CarTurLav15} used matter density information from the 2M++ redshift survey \citep{HucMacLuc12} to create a model of the peculiar velocity field originating from mass concentrations within $200h^{-1}$ Mpc. \citet{McaJasAta25} have recently improved this model using the same redshift data but including simulations and utilizing Bayesian forward modeling.
+For comparison we will employ both of these models separately.
+For each model, we use the predicted peculiar velocities to separate the observed peculiar velocities into internal contributions, originating from mass concentrations within $200h^{-1}$ Mpc, and external contributions, originating from beyond this distance, testing the self-consistency of the model through averaged velocity comparisons.
 This approach mitigates the non-Gaussian effects of distance uncertainties and provides a direct, data-driven way to assess whether the observed flow is compatible with the expected velocity field generated by the local mass distribution.

 The remainder of this paper is structured as follows.
-Section 2 describes the CF4 dataset and our processing of the distance and velocity measurements.
-Section 3 outlines the theoretical framework used to model internal and external velocity contributions.
-Section 4 presents our statistical analysis and tests of model consistency, while Section 5 discusses the implications of our results for the origin of the observed bulk flow and for potential deviations from $\Lambda$CDM predictions.
-Section 6 summarizes our conclusions.
+Section \ref{sec:CF4} describes the CF4 dataset and our processing of the distance and velocity measurements.
+Section \ref{sec:theory} outlines the theoretical framework used to model internal and external velocity contributions.
+Section \ref{sec:avg} presents our statistical analysis and tests of model consistency, while Section \ref{sec:bf} discusses the implications of our results for the origin of the observed bulk flow and for potential deviations from $\Lambda$CDM predictions.
+In Section \ref{sec:model} we model the effect of an external mass concentration on the peculiar velocities in the survey.
+Section \ref{sec:discussion} summarizes our results and conclusions.